learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Agile.md

 ## History

 **Pre-Agile Era**: Before the emergence of Agile, software development predominantly followed the [Waterfall](./Software_Engineering/Waterfall.md) model, a linear and sequential approach.
 In this model, each phase of development, such as requirements gathering, design, implementation, testing, and maintenance, occurs in a strict order, with little room for iteration or revisiting previous stages.
+The Waterfall model's rigid structure presented significant challenges.
+Gathering and defining all requirements upfront often led to delays, and once the development phase started, making changes became extremely difficult.
+The lack of flexibility in the Waterfall model was especially problematic for projects with evolving or unclear requirements.
+Additionally, the model's linear nature made it less suited for accommodating feedback and adapting to emerging insights during development.
+The challenges posed by the Waterfall model sparked a need for a more adaptive and responsive approach to software development.

-**The Agile Manifesto (2001)**: The defining moment in the history of Agile came in 2001 when a group of seventeen software developers, including luminaries like Kent Beck, Martin Fowler, and Alistair Cockburn, convened at Snowbird, Utah, to discuss lightweight development methods.
-The result of this meeting was the creation of the [Agile Manifesto](https://agilemanifesto.org/), a foundational document that articulated the guiding principles and values of Agile Software Development.
+**The Agile Manifesto (2001)**: In 2001, this collective dissatisfaction with existing methodologies led to a pivotal meeting at Snowbird, Utah, where seventeen software developers, including influential figures like Kent Beck, Martin Fowler, and Alistair Cockburn, gathered.
+The outcome of this meeting was the creation of the Agile Manifesto, a transformative document that outlined four core values and twelve principles.
+These values and principles aimed to address the shortcomings of traditional models, emphasizing individuals, interactions, flexibility, and customer collaboration.
+The Agile Manifesto laid the foundation for a paradigm shift in software development philosophy, guiding teams towards a more efficient, adaptive, and customer-centric approach.

 The Agile Manifesto emphasized four key values: